SebastianJarosch/ChipCytometry-Image-Processing/README.md

 ﻿# ChipCytometry Image Processing
-Macros, data and code used in the publication <i>Jarosch, Koehlen et al. Multiplexed imaging and automated signal quantification in formalin-fixed paraffin-embedded tissues by ChipCytometry</i> (submitted)
+Macros, data and code used in the publication <i>Jarosch, Koehlen et al. Multiplexed imaging and automated signal quantification in formalin-fixed paraffin-embedded tissues by ChipCytometry</i> (submitted).
+The analysis pipeline was developed for ChipCytometry data.
+Basically it can be used with every other image data (see image requirements for other imaging data at the end of this readme file).

 ![Image of Pipeline](https://github.com/SebastianJarosch/ChipCytometry-Image-Processing/blob/master/img/image.jpg)